-The information contained in this Guide is current as of the date noted in the footer.
-The Foundation will make reasonable efforts to keep this policy statement up-to-date.
-From time to time, changes or additions may be possible.
-This Guide is prepared for informational purposes and is intended to provide only a general overview of the charitable giving process and related opportunities with the Foundation and cannot be expected to provide a full analysis and discussion of all relevant facts and law in a particular situation.
-Indeed, every donor and donation is unique.
-Accordingly, the Foundation encourages potential donors to consult with legal, tax, financial or other professional advisors for appropriately detailed and comprehensive advice prior to making any charitable gifts, whether to the Foundation or any other nonprofit organization.
+This Guide is prepared for informational purposes and is intended to provide only a general overview of the charitable giving process and related opportunities with the Foundation and does not provide a full analysis and discussion of all relevant facts and law in a particular situation.
+Every donor and donation is unique.
+Accordingly, the Foundation encourages potential donors to consult with legal, tax, financial or other professional advisors for comprehensive advice prior to making any charitable gifts, whether to the Foundation or any other nonprofit organization.
+The Foundation will make reasonable efforts to keep this Guide up-to-date, however the information contained in this Guide is subject to change.